Pain Where Gallbladder Was Removed Years Ago? 7 Causes, Doctor Explains.

 - Often accompanied by tenderness over the wound area.

-- Constant pain (not in the form of attacks as gallbladder pain).
+- Constant pain (not in the form of attacks such as gallbladder pain).

 - Prolonged; it can last for years.